 Workers/contractors will be subject to different levels of risk based on their time and areas of work at the event.
-You should have a requirement for capturing their name and contact detail as part of the COVIDSafe systems implemented for working at the event Deliveries - Delivery drivers themselves offer a low risk due to their short time and exposure at the site, however the packages they deliver may present a higher risk.
-Having a delivery system that captures delivery drivers details i.e. name, business, registration of vehicle date/time should be implemented - it will allow tracing back to the items delivered if required.
+You should capture their name and contact details as part of the COVID Safe systems implemented for working at the event

+Deliveries - Delivery drivers themselves offer a low risk due to their short time and exposure at the site, however the packages they deliver may present a higher risk.
+Having a delivery strategy that captures delivery drivers details i.e. name, business, registration of vehicle date/time should be implemented.
+It will allow tracing back to the items delivered if required.